 Best Things To Do in Dorset England

-Things To Do In Dorset When Visiting England
+Things To Do In Dorset England When Visiting the UK

 Dorset is an English county which will always have a special place in my heart.
 In addition to the wide choice of things to do in Dorset throughout the year, my father’s family have lived in this beautiful part of southwest England for generations.
 Dorset travel has been a big feature of my upbringing and I have been a frequent visitor here throughout my childhood and adult life.